Christoph33one/post-plan-travel/README.md

 # Frontend testing

 ### CSS validation tests
-No errors or warnings were found when the deployed Happening URL was passed through the W3C CSS Validation checker.
+No errors or warnings were found when the deployed URL was passed into the CSS Validation checker.

 ![](src/assets/readme-images/css%20validation%20test.png)

 ---

 ### HTML Validation tests
+The deployed URL was successfully validated using the HTML validation checker without any errors.
+However, during the validation process, some informational messages were generated regarding the standard Meta code present in the index.html file.

 ![](src/assets/readme-images/html%20validation%20tests.png)

-The deployed URL was successfully validated using the W3C CSS validation checker without any errors.
-However, during the validation process, some informational messages were generated regarding the standard Meta code present in the index.html file.

  ### JSLint tests
 I used JSLint and Prettier to ensure the quality and consistency of my JSX code.
 JSLint helped me detect potential errors and enforce coding best practices, ensuring that my code follows strict standards.
 Prettier, on the other hand, helped me maintain a consistent code style by automatically formatting my code according to predefined rules.
 Together, these tools helped me improve the readability, maintainability, and overall quality of my JavaScript code.